bhavyabhosale/AI-AGENT/README.md

 Generate text embeddings using pre-trained models (e.g., BERT) and store efficiently using Faiss.

 ### 3. Implementation of Language Models
-Utilize Hugging Face Transformers to fine-tune or use pre-trained models for understanding user input and generating responses.
+Utilize google gemini pro Transformers to fine-tune or use pre-trained models for understanding user input and generating responses.

 ### 4. Construction of Retrieval-Augmented Generation (RAG) Model
 Enhance responses by integrating retrieved information from a large dataset or knowledge base.